KEMPtechnologies/powershell-sdk-vnext/README.md

 Installation
 ============

-* Download the KEMP PowerShell module from this repository by checking the [releases](releases) section
+* Download the KEMP PowerShell module from this repository by checking the [releases](https://github.com/KEMPtechnologies/powershell-sdk-vnext/releases) section or by cloning this repository.

-* Install the module in a folder available in PSModulePath ($Env:PSModulePath).
-If PSModulePath does not contain the module folder value, add the module path to the in PSModulePath environment variable.
+* Install the module in a folder available in `PSModulePath` `($Env:PSModulePath)`.
+If `PSModulePath` does not contain the module folder value, add the module path to the in `PSModulePath` environment variable.
 The module path can be for the current user only or for all users.

 Recommended values are:

 ```
 $home\Documents\WindowsPowerShell\Modules for the current User